-We prove next that the query complexity upper bound in \Cref{thm:sc_seq_unknown_ub} is optimal up to constant factors for a large number of voters (more specifically, when $n = \Omega(m^2\log m)$), even if a tree \TT is known with respect to which the input profile \PP is single crossing and random access to preferences are allowed.
+We prove next that the query complexity upper bound in \Cref{thm:scsequnknownub} is optimal up to constant factors for a large number of voters (when $n = \Omega(m^2\log m)$), even if a tree \TT with respect to which the input profile \PP is single-crossing, is known and random access to preferences are allowed.

-\begin{theorem} Let a profile \PP be single crossing with respect to a tree \TT.
+\begin{theorem} Let a profile \PP be single-crossing with respect to a tree \TT.
 Let \TT be known except for the preferences associated with the nodes of \TT.
-Then any \PE algorithm has query complexity $\Omega(m\log m + mn)$ even if we are allowed to query preferences randomly and interleave the queries to different preferences arbitrarily. \end{theorem}
+Then any \PE algorithm has query complexity $\Omega(\max\{m\log m, mn\})$ even if we are allowed to query preferences randomly and interleave the queries to different preferences arbitrarily. \end{theorem}